Multimode-cavity picture of non-Markovian waveguide QED: Effective model

-{\it Effective model.}---We view the waveguide as two joint ``blocks" [see \fig\ref{fig-setup}(a)]: block $A$ (for $x\in [0,L[$ with $L> x_0$) and block $B$ (for $x\ge L$).
+We view the waveguide as two joint ``blocks" [see \fig\ref{fig-setup}(a)]: block $A${, corresponding to $x\in [0,L[$ with $L> x_0$,} and block $B${, corresponding to $x\ge L$}.
 Importantly, $A$ is the block directly coupled to the atom and has {\it finite} length.
-In contrast, block $B$ (uncoupled from the atom) has infinite length and can be seen itself as a semi-infinite waveguide, yet having its left edge at $x=L$ [see \fig\ref{fig-setup}(a)].
+In contrast, block $B$ {is uncoupled from the atom and} has infinite length{.
+Note that block $B$} can be seen itself as a semi-infinite waveguide, {whose left edge lies at} $x=L$ [see \fig\ref{fig-setup}(a)].
 Based on such block-decomposition of the waveguide, by calling $\hat\alpha_\nu$ and $\hat\beta_\omega$ respectively the normal-mode (bosonic) ladder operators of blocks $A$ and $B$, one can replace \eqref{Hmodel} with the effective Hamiltonian \cite{SM} \begin{widetext}

 \end{widetext} where